qjcg/dotfiles/README.md

 # Usage

-The master branch contains generic configurations useful accross various systems, as well as this README.
+The `master` branch contains generic configurations useful accross various systems.

-Create branches for host-groups (e.g. desktop, server) and/or individual hosts as needed.
+Create other branches as needed for host (or host-group) specific configurations.
+These branches should be rebased onto the `master` branch when the `master` branch is updated.

 Simple is best.